-Create epic main-on-end titles, interstitials, and end credits for the Motion un-conference’s final year distilling the excitement, creativity, and diversity of modern motion design.
+Create epic main-on-end titles, interstitials, and end credits for the Motion un-conference’s final year distilling the excitement and creativity of modern motion design.

-Inspire the nation’s top motion graphics artists to expand their approaches beyond their screens and software by building out the entire sequence with experimental in-camera effects.
+Inspire top motion graphics artists to expand their approaches beyond their screens and software by building the entire sequence around experimental in-camera visual effects.

 Our concept for the un-conference’s final main-on-end sequence aimed to offer up something different, honest, and tactile—using live in-camera effects, projected animations, and high-end cinematography to tell a story about the origins of Motion.

 Based on the logo’s essential elements, we developed a versatile abstract visual language using repetition, cropping, outline, fills, and scale –– first exploring the concept digitally, then building it out IRL.

 We settled on materials like MDF, black and white card and plywood, then started testing, constructing and lighting a series of specially-constructed sets.
 Hand-crafted laser-cut letterforms, 3D printed objects, and abstract projections of motion graphics took center stage during this initial exploration, after which we set an official game-plan for the final shoot.

 The sequence was achieved through a live improvised performance acted out by on-set by our animators, designers, and engineers.
 Trollbäck CCO Alex Moulton composed an original score for the piece, which we listened to during on-set experimentation, allowing for a more dialed-in, instinctual creative process.